dotnet/docs/docs/core/tools/index.md

 The .NET command-line interface (CLI) is a cross-platform toolchain for developing, building, running, and publishing .NET applications.

 The .NET CLI is included with the [.NET SDK](../sdk.md).
-To learn how to install the .NET SDK, see [Install .NET Core](../install/windows.md).
+For more information about how to install the .NET SDK, see [Install .NET Core](../install/windows.md).

 ## CLI commands